History of technology: Inca, Maya, and Aztec

 The engineering skills of the Inca and Maya were great, even by today's standards.
-An example of this exceptional engineering is the use of pieces weighing upwards of one ton in their stonework placed together so that not even a blade can fit into the cracks.
+An example of this exceptional engineering is the use of pieces weighing upwards of one ton in their stonework, placed together so that not even a blade can fit into the cracks.
 Inca villages used irrigation canals and drainage systems, making agriculture very efficient.
-While some claim that the Incas were the first inventors of hydroponics, their agricultural technology was still soil based, if advanced.
+While some claim that the Incas were the first inventors of hydroponics, their agricultural technology was still soil-based, if advanced.

-Though the Maya civilization did not incorporate metallurgy or wheel technology in their architectural constructions, they developed complex writing and astronomical systems, and created beautiful sculptural works in stone and flint.
+Though the Maya civilization did not incorporate metallurgy or wheel technology into their architecture, they developed complex writing and astronomical systems and sculptural works in stone and flint.
 Like the Inca, the Maya also had command of fairly advanced agricultural and construction technology.
 The Maya are also responsible for creating the first pressurized water system in Mesoamerica, located in the Maya site of Palenque.

-The main contribution of the Aztec rule was a system of communications between the conquered cities and the ubiquity of the ingenious agricultural technology of chinampas.
+The main contribution of the Aztec rule was a system of communication between the conquered cities and the widespread use of the ingenious agricultural technology of chinampas.
 In Mesoamerica, without draft animals for transport (nor, as a result, wheeled vehicles), the roads were designed for travel on foot, just as in the Inca and Mayan civilizations.
 The Aztec, subsequently to the Maya, inherited many of the technologies and intellectual advancements of their predecessors: the Olmec (see Native American inventions and innovations).

 Medieval to early modern

-One of the most significant developments of the medieval were economies in which water and wind power were more significant than animal and human muscle power.
+One of the most significant developments of the medieval period was the rise of economies in which water and wind power were more important than animal and human muscle power.
 Most water and wind power was used for milling grain.
-Water power was also used for blowing air in blast furnace, pulping rags for paper making and for felting wool.
+Water power was also used to blow air into blast furnace, to pulp rags for papermaking, and to felt wool.
 The Domesday Book recorded 5,624 water mills in Great Britain in 1086, being about one per thirty families.